-Stages of the Transition Cycle and How to Lead through Each
+Stages of the Transition Cycle and How to Lead Through Change

 In today’s environment, one must recognize that change is on-going and coming in continuous waves as a cycle.
 The changes we implement today will need to be changed.
 Change is a constant in organizations and leaders need to be well equipped.
 In fact, increasingly companies compete on their ability to quickly and effectively navigate change.